augmented-os/augmented-os/docs/architecture/components/task_execution_service/operations/monitoring.md

 ## Overview

-The Task Execution Service Service exposes various metrics, logs, and health checks to enable comprehensive monitoring and observability.
+The Task Execution Service exposes various metrics, logs, and health checks to enable comprehensive monitoring and observability.
 This document provides guidance on effective monitoring strategies, key metrics to track, and recommended alerting thresholds.

 ## Metrics